vivasvana1/SparePartsInventory/README.md

 ## 7. Power BI Dashboards<a id="power-bi-dashboards"></a>

 ## Power BI Dashboards: An Executive Intelligence Suite

-This suite of three comprehensive Power BI dashboards provides multi-level visibility into the spare parts supply chain, translating complex forecast data and optimization results into actionable intelligence for strategic oversight and operational execution.
+This suite of four comprehensive Power BI dashboards provides multi-level visibility into the spare parts supply chain, translating complex forecast data and optimization results into actionable intelligence for strategic oversight and operational execution.

 ---

 ### Executive KPI Cockpit: Forecast Accuracy & Inventory Overview

 This high-level dashboard serves as the central command center, offering a real-time, at-a-glance view of the most critical performance indicators for the entire inventory of 290 SKUs.